 To simplify your selection process, here are a few must-have features, functions and factors to consider:

-i) Starts with the Customer in Mind
+1. Starts with the customer in mind

 Like most analytics investments, the end-game must be factored in, right from the start.
 Imagine spending hundreds of thousands of dollars to procure a solution and clocking immeasurable hours in implementing it – only to realize that it does not improve the overall customer experience.
 Simply put, it should make it easier to keep customers happy.
 Everything else can then be worked backward from thereon.